gabriel-desroches/Smart-AR/README.md

 value is an arrayList containing all the information regarding the cars that have had or currently had that plate.
 Duplicate plate values indicate a new car is registered with that plate.
 The new car's data is added onto the arrayList.

+The test files are composed of 10k, 100k, or one million pre-generated plates for testing.
+The Test Logs are 10 examples of different inputs that test fail-safes and various features.